simonduf/jchart2d-code/readme-binaries.txt

   Example: "new PointPainterConfigurable(new PointPainterDisc(20), true)" -> "new PointPainterDisc(20)"
-o To prevent deadlocks at startup now every trace has to be first added to a chart before: adding points, setting point highlighters, setting error bar policies to the trace. o If a trace label (the combination of property name and property physical units) is set to null or "" the ChartPanel will show an <unnamed> label that still allows to access the right-click context menu entry for various trace configurations.
+o To prevent deadlocks at startup now every trace has to be first added to a chart before: adding points, setting point highlighters, setting error bar policies to the trace. o If a trace label (the combination of property name and property physical units) is set to null or "" the ChartPanel will show an <unnamed> label that still allows to access the right-click context menu entry for various trace configurations. o For users who implemented their own IToolTip that would also control which IPointHighlighter to use:
+  Point highlighting and tool tips were a bit mixed before and are now completely separated.
+  Management of highlighting has changed a lot.
+This is now all done by the inner PointHighlighter instance of the chart.
+You should not care for management of point highlighting.
+By now there is no reason to recode a IToolTip that mixes both functionalities.
+  Have a look at info.monitorenter.gui.chart.demo.AdvancedStaticChart.

 jchart2d-3.2.0 - June, 2nd, 2010